강의

 • SEGA Publishing Korea (~2017)

-(Only up to three experiences are listed in chronological order)
+(Only up to three career experiences are listed in chronological order)

 Hello, I'm Lim Eun-ji (Lucy).
-I have been working in the field handling UI design and UX editing as my main responsibilities.
-It's already been 11 years.
-Based on my extensive practical experience at numerous game companies, I will do my best to pass on the essential know-how and knowledge you need!
+I have been handling UI design and UX editing as a working professional in the field.
+It's been 11 years already.
+Based on my extensive hands-on experience at numerous game companies, I will do my best to pass on the essential know-how and knowledge you need!

 If you post any questions you have on the question board, I will help you to the best of my ability.
-Also, if there are any study topics you would like to see in future lectures, please let me know and I will take them into consideration when creating the next lecture.
+Also, if there are any study topics you'd like to see in future lectures, please let me know and I'll take them into consideration when creating the next lecture.

 Recommended for